andy-thedev/Movie-Review-Text-Classification/README.md

 Introduction:

-The model takes a movie review (ie: .txt file), and determines if the movie review is likely to be positive or negative (a good movie experience/bad movie experience).
+The model takes a movie review (ie: .txt file), and determines if the movie review is likely to be positive or negative (a good movie experience/bad movie experience), determined by an embedding layer of word vectors, and their respective angles.

 Text_Classification.py -> The main algorithm